thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Functions.desc.md

 	var num2 = 6;
 	num3 = 7;

-	console.log(num1, num2, num3); // All 3 variables are defined here
+	console.log(num1, num2, num3, num4, "-> num1, num2, num3 and num4 are defined from inside scopeExample");
 }

+num4 = 12345;
-console.log("No variables defined");  // num1, num2, and num3 do not exist
+console.log(num4, "-> Only num4 is defined at this point");  // num1, num2, and num3 do not exist
 scopeExample();

-console.log(num3);  // Only num3 exists here.
-The value is 7.
+console.log(num3, num4, "-> Only num3 and num4 exist now");
 ```

 __EXERCISE__